Canine Preventative Care

 DHPP, so after your pet has received their first annual booster, they

 will only need a DHPP booster every 3 years thereafter.
+We also offer titer testing for clients

 who wish to determine if their pet’s immune system is still mounting an